Is ADHD Real? ADHD Symptoms Explained

 For diagnosis, an individual may be required to display the signs and symptoms of ADHD in multiple settings.
 In addition, they must exhibit evidence of inattention or hyperactivity and impulsivity.

-Common signs of inattention in ADHD include:
+Common signs and symptoms of inattention in ADHD include:

 • Difficulty paying attention to tasks or activities